Here’s a look at the 2006 terrorist plot to blow up US-bound flights that originated in the United Kingdom.

-A US official said the plot targeted as many as 10 flights including Continental, United, British Airways, and American Airlines flights to New York, Washington, and California.
+A US official said the plot targeted as many as 10 flights including Continental, United, British Airways and American Airlines flights to New York, Washington DC and California.

 August 21, 2006 - Deputy Police Commissioner Peter Clarke and Susan Hemming of the Head Crown Prosecution Service Counter Terrorism Division announce charges against 11 people in connection with the bomb plot.
 Two people are charged with failing to disclose information about the terrorist plot, one is charged with possessing material likely used for terrorist purposes and eight are charged with conspiracy to murder and preparing acts of terrorism.
 The eight are:

 - Abdullah Ahmed Ali, also known as “Abdullah Ali Ahmed Khan”